jamamirre/getting-and-cleaning-data/Project/codebook.md

 - Now I have a new dataset with only the mean and std for each measurement

 ##Step 3.
 Using descriptive activity names to name the activities in the data set
+- Mergin the activity id's from the training sets with the test sets
 ```r
 ActivityID <- rbind(TrainY,TestY)
 ```